yannickycpan/oxford-engs-AIML-cwm/index.md

 **Email: yangchen.eng.ox@gmail.com**.
 Please make sure the files are named correctly as specified above.

 Choose three exercise files in total to submit, at least one of them should be from optimization part.
-Please do not submit anything from the NN part, as the answers were already provided.

 **Email subject line**: Firstname-Lastname-CWMweek7